-- Move to adopt the Mitigated Negative Declaration prepared for Initial Study Application No. 7318; and - Move to determine the required Findings can be made and move to approve Unclassified Conditional Use Permit Application No. 3580, subject to the Mitigation Measures, Conditions of Approval and Project Notes listed in Exhibit 1; and - Direct the Secretary to prepare a Resolution documenting the Commission's action.
+- Move to determine that the required Findings can be made and move to approve Unclassified Conditional Use Permit Application No. 3662 with recommended Findings and Conditions; and - Direct the Secretary to prepare a Resolution documenting the Commission's action.

 Alternative Motion (Denial Action)